SARE Professional Development Program Annual Report for Washington

 Involvement of Others in State PDP Planning and Implementation

-The state coordinator for the program is Tara Zimmerman, and the PDP faculty committee includes Chad Kruger in central Washington, Chris Benedict in western Washington and Steve Van Vleet in eastern Washington.
+The state coordinator for the program is Tara Zimmerman and the PDP faculty committee includes Chad Kruger in central Washington, Chris Benedict in western Washington, and Steve Van Vleet in eastern Washington.
 All three committee members are members of the WSU CSANR Leadership Team, a diverse group of WSU faculty that set the direction for the work at CSANR, including the professional development program.
 In addition, the advisory committee for the CSANR serves as the PDP advisory committee.
-This is a group of 20 people representing farms/ranches (irrigated, dryland, organic, small and large farms, dairy, tree fruit and wine grape sectors), WA Departments of Agriculture and Ecology, and the University of Washington.
-This group meets twice a year, most recently in December 2012, to provide feedback on CSANR activities, including the PDP program.
+This is a group of 22 people representing farms/ranches (irrigated, dryland, organic, small and large farms, dairy, tree fruit and wine grape sectors), WA Departments of Agriculture and Ecology, and the University of Washington.
+This group meets twice a year, most recently in January 2014, to provide feedback on CSANR activities including the PDP program.